 How did Annie start shooting?

 Annie found that her happiest times were those spent in the woods and the fields.
-And she was so good at shooting that she was able to help provide a living for her family.
-Greenville, Ohio, merchant Charles Katzenberger bought all of the game Annie could provide, and he distributed it to restaurants and hotels around the region.
+She was so good at shooting that she was able to help provide a living for her family.
+Greenville, Ohio merchant Charles Katzenberger bought all of the game Annie could provide, and he distributed it to restaurants and hotels around the region.
 Annie's reputation as a shooter began to grow.

 What was Annie's early life like?

 Widowed with seven children, Annie's mother, Susan, was forced to move to a smaller home.
-The children ranged from age fifteen to two years old.
+The children ranged from age 15 to 2 years old.
 They all worked hard each day to provide food and provisions to keep the family together.
 Every evening, no matter how tired they were, Susan would gather them all around her to sing hymns and pray.
-She came from a Quaker background and she wanted to instill her values in her children.
+She came from a Quaker background, and she wanted to instill her values in her children.